Ticket for Failure to Maintain Lane Georgia?

 Arguing the movement was safe and necessary

 Try to gather any evidence that might support your case like cell phone photos, your dash camera, or witness statements).
-Bring these items to your free lawyer consultation, along with your traffic citations especially if other charges are involved.
+Bring these items to your free lawyer consultation, along with your traffic citations paperwork, especially if other charges are involved.

 Contact Information